PatternAgents/SitV/README.md

 ---------------------------------------
 ## TheVoid Applications <a name="TheVoid_Applications"/>

-"Spoken Into SitV" upgrades a Teensy.2 CPU Socket to accept the larger Teensy 3.6 embedded CPU module.
+"Spoken into the Void" upgrades a Teensy.2 CPU Socket to accept the larger Teensy 3.6 embedded CPU module.

 - "SitV" is also "breadboard friendly" and can be used to develop other circuits based on the Teensy 3.6 embedded CPU module together with several Teensy Audio Modules.